Families of former PMs happy with Pradhan Mantri Sanghralaya; Gandhis skip event | Politics

 The museum has used high-end technology to bring the lives and times of 14 former PMs in the spotlight.
 With smart voice-overs, screens and visual effects, the museum virtually transports visitors to the era of a PM whose life they are experiencing.

-The museum also has a selfie point where visitors can click their photographs with the PM of their choice or walk with them.
-There is also a light and sound show.
+The museum also has a selfie point where visitors can click their photographs with the former PM of their choice or walk with them.
+There is also a light-and-sound show.

-Speaking after inaugurating the museum, Modi said that every government formed after Independence has contributed in taking India to the heights it has achieved today.

-''To remember them is to know about the journey of independent India,'' he said.
+The museum has 43 galleries with a capacity to hold 4,000 visitors at a time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)